lamegaton/lamegaton.github.io/_posts/notebook/tips/2021-08-03-reduce-work-load-on-microsoft-edge - Copy.md

-Couple days ago when browsing on MS Edge, my laptop suddenly shutdown.
-I did not aware of anything except the fan was running fast and the room temperature was over 85.
+A few days ago, while browsing on MS Edge, my laptop suddenly shut down.
+I didn't notice anything out of the ordinary except that the fan was running loudly and the room temperature was over 85 degrees Fahrenheit.

-So I rebooted my laptop, checked hard drive and rams, everything was fine.
-Then, I opened MS Edge again restored tabs that were open.
-I noticed the fan ran faster; laptop was shutdown suddenly.
+After rebooting my laptop and checking the hard drive and RAM, everything seemed to be fine.
+I opened MS Edge again and restored the tabs that were open.
+However, I quickly realized that the fan was running faster and the laptop shut down again suddenly.

-Something was wrong with MS Edge, so I did a little research and solved problem with these steps.
+I suspected there was an issue with MS Edge, so I conducted some research and found a solution by following these steps:

-1. On MS Edge access `edge://settings/system`
+1. On MS Edge, access `edge://settings/system`
 2. Disable `Use hardware accleration when available`

-The laptop was running well, but I thought CPU's temps causing the laptop to shutdown.
-So, I installed Open Hardware Monitor [here]([Open Hardware Monitor - Core temp, fan speed and voltages in a free software gadget](https://openhardwaremonitor.org/)).
-This is an open source software, and has great features such as gadget.

-With Gadget, you can add all temperature sensor like this
+After making these changes, my laptop was running well.
+However, I still thought that the CPU's temperature was causing the laptop to shut down.
+So, I installed Open Hardware Monitor [here]([Open Hardware Monitor - Core temp, fan speed and voltages in a free software gadget](https://openhardwaremonitor.org/)), an open source software with great features such as a gadget that allows you to add all temperature sensors.
+Open Hardware Monitor also lets you to `Run a remote server` and monitor over the internet.

 ![Gadget 1](https://raw.githubusercontent.com/lamegaton/lamegaton.github.io/gh-pages/_posts/notebook/assets/OHM_gadget_1.png)

-Open Hardware Monitor also lets you to `Run a remote server` and monitor over the internet.